Import with intelligence

 Run a slideshow easily from anywhere.
 Basic photo edit capabilities are available while running a slideshow.
 You can also set up a pause time between the frames to make the show even more relaxed and enjoyable.

-Duplicates detection feature.
 Phototheca detects all duplicates in a photo library and provides the option to remove them and see where duplicates are stored on a disk.
+Read more about Duplicates detection

-With the email feature, you are able to send photos by email, using various email clients.
-Phototheca can send photos via GMail, Outlook(desktop), Windows 10 Mail app and a default configured mail client.
+Send photos by email, using various email clients.
+Phototheca can send photos via Gmail, Outlook(desktop), Windows 10 Mail app, and a default configured mail client.
+Read more about the Email feature